The Isle of Man contains a set of historical landmarks depicting the distinct history of island.

 Man made landmarks

-- Cashtal yn Ard - Impressive Neolithic tomb, built circa 2000 BC.
+- Cashtal yn Ard - Impressive Neolithic tomb, built sometimes around 2000 BC.
 Megalithic chambered cairn with five chambers, originally 40 m long.
 Now remain numerous standing stones.

-- King Orry’s Grave - Large megalithic tomb from circa 2000 BC.
+- King Orry’s Grave - Large megalithic tomb from around 2000 BC.
 Contains three chambers.

 - Meayll Hill (Mull Hill) - Hill with a ring of standing stones – with six pairs of burial chambers aligned along the circle.
 Remains of Neolithic huts.